bitaasudeh/Personal_Website/README.md

 # Personal Portfolio Website

-This is my personal portfolio website.
+This is my personal portfolio website.This website shows the academic trajectory of Bita Asoodeh.

 ## Automatic Deployment